confluentinc/schema-registry/docs/schema_registry_tutorial.rst

      "transactions-value"
    ]

-In our example, the Kafka topic `transaction` has messages whose value, i.e., payload, is Avro.
+In this example, the Kafka topic `transactions` has messages whose value, i.e., payload, is Avro.
 View the associated subject `transactions-value` in |sr|:

 .. sourcecode:: bash